My favorite minimalist hiking shoes

 I’m carrying very precious cargo, as you can probably see there, the baby, and a good-sized backpack.
 And my feet feel pretty fantastic.
 We’re at the top now, so we’re going to head back down.

-Since I did my first video about my Xero Shoes review of the Terraflex Trail Shoe from Xero Shoes, I have taken these shoes on a few hikes now, well more than a few hikes.
+Since I did my first video about my Xero Shoes review of the Terraflex Trail Shoe from Xero Shoes, I have taken these shoes on a few hikes now, well, more than a few hikes.
 And yeah, they’re about the same, fantastic.

 They’ve got this lovely softness about them.
-I love the nice wide toe box, so my feet never feel like they’re scrunched up at all.
+I love the nice wide-toe box, so my feet never feel like they’re scrunched up at all.
 So, I would totally recommend them for hiking/trail walking.

 I haven’t done any running in them.
 Perhaps you could comment below if you have used them as a trail runner, and let us know what you think.
-So I hope you found this video valuable.
-Remember to Like, comment and Subscribe, and down in the description below, I’ll add my affiliate link to the Xero Shoes website so you can pick up the Terraflex Shoe, and also, browse the rest of their range.

 Share your thoughts on these fantastic barefoot hiking shoes!